HimashaNethmini/HimashaNethmini/README.md

 ### Hola, I'm Himasha Nethmini 👋

-- 🔭 I’m currently working on Software and web development projects
+- 🔭 I’m currently working on Software and Web development projects

-- 🌱 I’m currently interested in learning  MERN, Springboot, Angular, and Oracle
+- 🌱 I’m currently interested in learning  React js, Native React and Angular

 - 👯 I’m looking to collaborate on Projects